gyurisc/coursera-getting-and-cleaning-data/README.md

 After getting the data you need to run the **run_analysis.r** script to produce the data.
 If everything works fine you should see the following output:

     [1] "Loading data..."
     [1] "Combining test and train data."
     [1] "Extracting and renaming."
     [1] "Adding activity names."
     [1] "Writing out final data set"

 The script should produce the following files:

-final_data.txt
+*final_data.txt*
-final_data_average.txt
+*final_data_average.txt*

-Where the final_data.txt is the final tidy data set with readable column names and the final_data_average.txt is the data containing the average of each variable for each activity and each subject.
+Where the final_data.txt is the final tidy data set with readable column names and the final_data_average.txt file is the data containing the average of each variable for each activity and each subject.